heruberuto/FEVER-8-Shared-Task/README.md

  #### Docker Image

  We provide a Docker image with the exact configuration as the EC2 virtual machine.
 You can download the following image:
- - An empty docker image, preconfigured like the virtual machine, [here](https://drive.google.com/file/d/1-AiMrgjWUmcSPFehCF7wI13HJerT3MlO/view?usp=sharing)
+ - An empty docker image, preconfigured like the virtual machine, [here](https://drive.google.com/file/d/1-AiMrgjWUmcSPFehCF7wI13HJerT3MlO/view?usp=sharing).
+The docker was created using the setup in `docker_setup` and running `docker build -t averitec .`.

  To load the docker, execute `gunzip -c averitec.tar.gz | docker load` and to start the docker with the image, run `docker run --gpus all -it averitec`.